carvel-dev/carvel/site/content/ytt/docs/develop/how-to-modularize.md

 metadata:
   name: #@ data.values.name
   namespace: #@ data.values.namespace
-  labels: #@ labels()
+  labels: #@ labels(data.values.name, data.values.version)
 spec:
   selector:
     matchLabels:
-      app: frontend
+      app:  #@ data.values.name
   replicas: #@ data.values.replicas
   template:
     metadata:
-      labels:  #@ labels()
+      labels: #@ labels(data.values.name, data.values.version)
     spec:
       containers:
-        - name: frontend
+        - name:  #@ data.values.name
-          image: user/frontend
+          image: #@ image(data.values.name)
 ```
 Execute ytt via `ytt -f config.yml -f schema.yml`.
+The result is identical to our original yaml.

 [explain what data values are best used for]
-[Limitation of this approach is function is part of same config can be externalized to use with multip[le configs]]
+[Limitation of this approach is that the function is part of same config can be externalized to use with multip[le configs]]
 [mention that data values should only be used for values that should be set by a configuration consumer]

 ## Starlark and library modules